Integrals of logarithmic forms on semi-algebraic sets and a generalized Cauchy formula Part II: generalized Cauchy formula: Admissible chain complexes

 \subsection{Semi-algebraic triangulation}

 Let $k$ be a non-negative integer.
-A $k$-simplex in an Euclidean space $\R^n$ is the convex hull of affinely independent points $a_0,\cdots, a_k$ in $\R^n$. {\it A finite simplicial complex} of $\R^n$ is a finite set $K$ consisting of simplexes such that (1) for all $s\in K$, all the faces of $s$ belong to $K$ and (2) for all $s,t\in K$, $s\cap t$ is either the empty set or a common face of $s$ and $t$.
+A $k$-simplex in a Euclidean space $\R^n$ is the convex hull of affinely independent points $a_0,\cdots, a_k$ in $\R^n$. {\it A finite simplicial complex} of $\R^n$ is a finite set $K$ consisting of simplexes such that (1) for all $s\in K$, all the faces of $s$ belong to $K$ and (2) for all $s,t\in K$, $s\cap t$ is either the empty set or a common face of $s$ and $t$.
 We denote by $K_p$ the set of $p$-simplexes of $K$.
 For a simplex $\sigma$ in $K$, the relative interior of $\sigma$ (=the complement of the union of the proper faces of $\sigma$) is denoted by $\sigma^{\circ}$.
 For a finite simplicial complex $K$, the union of simplexes in $K$ as a subset of $\R^n$ is denoted by $|K|$.
+A {\it semi-algebraic subset} of $\R^n$ is a subset of the form